 From 1963 to 1966 The Five O'Clock Club met every Tuesday and Friday.

-Former skiffle group member Wally Whyton replaced Howard Williams and for an entire generation of children the show entered its most fondly remembered era.
-But the undoubted stars of the show were a pair of glove puppets called Ollie Beak and Fred Barker, the first television glove puppets with attitude.
+Former skiffle group member Wally Whyton replaced Howard Williams and for an entire generation of children, the show entered its most fondly remembered era.
+But the undoubted stars of the show were a pair of glove puppets called Ollie Beak and Fred Barker (the latter voiced by Ivan "Basil Brush" Owen), the first television glove puppets with attitude.
 The show's original glove puppet, Pussycat Willum, was unceremoniously cast aside as the pair became so popular that in 1965 the show was re-titled Ollie and Fred's Five O'Clock Club.
 However, not before one woman viewer rang up to complain that the pair had contrived to use foul language on the live broadcast, after listening to Jon Pertwee sing a folk song.
 As the song finished Ollie said to Fred how nice it was to hear a song from an 'old folker'.

 'Auntie' Muriel Young moved north in the late 1960's to become head of children's programmes for Granada television and also established several favourite pop shows for leading artists of the day such as The Bay City Rollers and Marc Bolan.
 Young had begun her career as a continuity announcer for Associated-Rediffusion and started on TV on 22 September 1955, the opening night of commercial television.
 She retired in 1986 and passed away in 2001 aged 77.